1101-datascience/hw1/README.md

 - Not round number to 2 digitals

 ## Note
+- You should write a parser by your self instead of using library.
 - Please do not set working directory(setwd) in a fixed folder.
 For example,
 ```R
 d <- read.csv("D://DataScience/hw1/example/output1.csv")